khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Kuwait International Airport/02-delivery.md

 ## Chapter 2.
 GEN | Standard Operating Procedures

 ### 2.1 Issuing IFR Clearances

+In Kuwait International Airport, SIDs are used to provide a standardized, efficient, and safe route for aircraft departing an airport, especially in busy terminal areas.
+The SIDs have a unique designator code for different departure runways.

 It is the responsibility of the **DLV Controller** to issue clearances to departing aircraft.
 Pilots are expected to report the following information on initial contact with the **DLV Controller** when requesting clearance.

 - Callsign